-AFS welcomes that the Board is explicit in its current policy that it will liaise closely with the Local Alcohol and Drugs Partnership.
-This approach should continue.
+The Board should be explicit in its new policy that it will liaise closely with the Local Alcohol and Drugs Partnership.
 AFS would also recommend that the new policy references relevant locality plans, the ADP strategic plan, and the strategic plan of the Health and Social Care Partnership (HSCP).

-The Board commits to have regard to any strategy of the Scottish Government designed to address the social, health and crime and disorder issues raised by the misuse of alcohol.
-Scotland's alcohol strategy 'Changing Scotland's relationship with Alcohol a Framework for Action' is of key relevance to the policy and should be included.
+Scotland's alcohol strategy 'Changing Scotland's relationship with Alcohol a Framework for Action' is also of key relevance to the policy and should be included.
 This established a whole population approach to reducing alcohol harm and identified action on availability as one of three key mechanisms - alongside price and marketing - to achieve this.
 The Scottish Government's consultation on the strategy, published in 2008 recognised that the main mechanism for controlling alcohol availability was licensing legislation.
 There are also number of national strategies in development which will have relevance to the policy such as the Child and Adolescent Health and Wellbeing Action Plan, the Suicide Prevention Strategy (expected to be updated in 2018), and the Social Isolation Strategy.

-The Licensing Policy also recognises that boards are bound by human rights legislation.
+The policy also recognises that boards are bound by human rights legislation.
 Action on human rights in Scotland is currently being driven through Scotland's National Action Plan for Human Rights (SNAP) and there a range of links between alcohol related harm and the realisation of human rights in Scotland.